Amfilohije Radović: Early life, education and personal life

 Amfilohije was born as Risto Radović (Ристо Радовић) in Bare Radovića in Lower Morača, Kingdom of Yugoslavia (now Montenegro).
 He was a descendant of voivode Mina Radović who participated in the unification of the Morača tribe with the Principality of Montenegro in 1820.

 He studied at St. Sava's Seminary and graduated from the Faculty of Theology in 1962 in Belgrade, which at the time was a part of the SFR Yugoslavia.
 During his time as a seminarian in the late 1950s, he knew Justin Popović, a SOC cleric and admired the uncompromising position he held toward modern civilisation.
-He also studied classical philosophy in Belgrade.
+He also studied classical philology in Belgrade.

 In Paris, Amfilohije studied at the Russian St. Sergius Orthodox Theological Institute, in Rome at the Pontifical Oriental Institute and in Bern at the Old Catholic Faculty.
 He completed his postgraduate studies in Bern and Rome, and then moved to Greece where he lived for seven years, took monastic vows (and monastic name Amfilohije, eng.
 Amphilochius) and worked as a hieromonk of the Greek Orthodox Church.
 In Athens, he completed his doctoral thesis on Saint Gregory Palamas and earned a doctor of theology degree.
 After spending one year at Mount Athos, he moved to Paris and worked as a professor at the St. Sergius Orthodox Theological Institute.
 In 1976 he became a docent and later professor of Orthodox catechesis at the Faculty of Theology in Belgrade.
 He was made an honorary doctor of the Moscow Theological Academy (2006) and of the Institute of Theology of the Belarusian State University (2008).
 He spoke Greek, Russian, Italian, German, French and used Old Greek, Latin and Old Church Slavonic.
 He was a member of the Association of Writers of Serbia and Montenegro.